By MUZZ

 - Competition from private messaging groups (Telegram/WhatsApp)

-Jamaa: Where Muslims Connect is a frustrating social networking app that is completely free.
-With a 1.5/5 rating from 2 reviews, it frustrates many users from users.
+Jamaa: Where Muslims Connect is a challenged social networking app that is completely free.
+With a 1.5/5 rating from 2 reviews, it faces significant user friction.
 Users particularly appreciate community moderation, though account management and reporting remains a common concern.